chaudharydeepanshu/clean_calendar/README.md

 ## Additional information

-Support for these are planned:
+Support is planned for these:

-- Complete documentaion.
+- Complete documentation.

-- Date selection: Single selection, multiple selection, range selection, multi range selection.
+- Date selection options such as single, multiple, range, and multiple range selections.

-- Option to calendar for view selection by year, month and day.
+- A calendar option for choosing a view by year, month, or day.

-- Support for events display for dates.
+- Support for dates to be displayed in events style.

-- Dry mode which will remove or replace heavy animations and widgets to optimise performance for low end devices.
+- Dry mode, which optimizes performance for low-end devices by removing or substituting heavy animations and widgets.